 However, despite the many financial and cultural opportunities that the ever-expanding marijuana industry represent, the reality is that certain issues remain.
 One of the biggest problems that marijuana production companies face is an experience deficit when it comes to the growth and production of the drug.
 Until now almost all marijuana in Canada was produced illegally, and this has made it difficult for some businesses to find the perfect candidates to fill vacancies that they have.
 Another issue that some in the marijuana sector are apprehensive about is cross-border travel, particularly to and from the United States.

 United States President Donald Trump has made a southern border wall one of his main political priorities before and after taking office in January 2017.
-However, with the legalization of marijuana less than three months away in Canada, some believe that a similar measure may be necessary to prevent the spread of marijuana in Canada moving south from the northern border.
+However, with the legalization of marijuana coming into effect in Canada today, some believe that a similar measure may be necessary to prevent the spread of marijuana in Canada moving south from the northern border.

 The government of Canada has maintained that dialogue with its US counterparts has been productive and stressed that US border agents do not plan on changing their primary inspection questions.
 That said, if US border agents have reason to believe that a visitor from Canada to the US has recently consumed marijuana or related products, then they will, most likely, pursue a more aggressive line of questioning.